 Dealing with structural or foundation issues is never fun but you can spot them early on if you keep a vigilant eye out.
 When you catch settling concrete early on, you can mitigate a lot of the time and money it would cost by letting the symptoms go unnoticed.

-Signs of Settling Concrete
+Signs of Concrete Settlement

 A solid concrete structure should never show any of the following signs.
 If you spot one or more of these, it's time to call the professionals.